HyperByteIndustries/Pixel-Paintballers/README.md

 # Pixel Paintballers
-Pixel Paintballers is a simple action shooter game currently in stage Beta of development.
+Pixel Paintballers is a simple action shooter game currently in the final stages of development.

 ## Development
 ### Development staff